eternalSeeker/pcc/pcc/compiler/objectFile.rst

     gcc -c test.c

-This generates 'test.o', which is formated for my in the ELF format.
+This generates 'test.o', which is formatted for my in the ELF format.
 But how do I know and can you check of you?
 Well you can inspect the file by dumping the content.
 I used: